Pelagios08/Saratovkin-Oleg/REPORT_TEMPLATE.md

 If yes, explain briefly:
  I asked AI to create a calculator skeleton.
 I didn't know how to write a formula in code, and I also hadn't studied JavaScript before my studies.
 But the HTML and some of the CSS were done by myself because I studied them in school.
 I now fully understand how components work, but I can't write the code itself from scratch because I don't know the syntax.
+I used AI to search for the font.

 ---

 ## 10. Reflection

-I learned how to make a working website, what a Java script is, understood the logic behind creating a calculator, and learned that you can use a font without downloading it to your device.
+I learned how to make a working website, what a JavaScript is, understood the logic behind creating a calculator, and learned that you can use a font without downloading it to your device.
 I also learned a lot about CSS.
+I like the site's logic, but I don't like writing it.

 (2–4 sentences)